mwouts/jupytext/README.md

 c.ContentsManager.split_at_heading = True
 ```

+### Pandoc's Markdown

+Pandoc, the _Universal document converter_, now has the ability to read Jupyter notebooks.
+Have a look at how notebooks are [represented](https://pandoc.org/MANUAL.html#creating-jupyter-notebooks-with-pandoc) in that format.
+This format is also available in Jupytext under the name `md:pandoc` when `jupytext` finds `pandoc` in version 2.7.2 or above.

+Please pay attention to the fact that `pandoc`, while preserving the HTML rendering, may reformat the text in some of your Markdown cells.
+If that is an issue for you, please wait for [jgm/pandoc#5408](https://github.com/jgm/pandoc/issues/5408).

+As for the other formats, the `md:pandoc` format in Jupytext can be paired to an `.ipynb` file.
+For this reason, `jupytext` discards the output cells before calling `pandoc`.
+If you would like to see the outputs cells in the Markdown file, please use `pandoc` directly.

 ### The `light` format for notebooks as scripts

 The `light` format was created for this project.
 It is the default format for scripts.
 That format can read any script as a Jupyter notebook, even scripts which were never prepared to become a notebook.
 When a notebook is written as a script using this format, only a few cells markers are introduced—none if possible.